kirthikasena/kirthikasena.github.io/_portfolio/portfolio-3.md

 ---
-title: "Accident and Violence Detection at the Edge"
+title: "Accident and Violence Detection using Deep learning algorithms at the Edge"
 excerpt: "This is a group project for detecting Accident and robberies at the edge using mobile application called Smart-Eye"
 collection: portfolio
 ---